 There are other options for activities beyond the Disney theme parks, including golf courses, water parks, and miniature golf.

 There are delicious adult entrees at just about every restaurant at Walt Disney World.
 As you’d expect, most restaurants on Disney property are kid-friendly, with one exception.
 Disney’s Victoria and Albert’s Restaurant, a fine dining experience, is for those aged 10 and up.
 If you are looking to dine on delicious food in a more adult atmosphere, that’s your best option.

 There are other great dining options as well.
 This isn’t at all an exhaustive list – but these are my favorite Disney restaurants for adults.

-This restaurant located at the top of Disney’s Contemporary Resort offers fantastic views of the Grand Floridian and the Magic Kingdom.
+This restaurant at the top of Disney’s Contemporary Resort offers fantastic views of the Grand Floridian and the Magic Kingdom.
 You’ll also find delicious food and a great wine menu.
 For a special occasion, make a reservation during the Magic Kingdom fireworks.

 One of the newer restaurants at Disney Springs, the Boathouse offers delicious seafood in a gorgeous setting.

 The Hollywood Brown Derby